Thanks to the bummer-of-the-year, COVID-19, many of us have been working from home for many months now or have recently been ordered back.

 Be Clever With Your Heating

 Check the temperature your boiler is set to for hot water.
-Even decreasing it by a few degrees could save up to 10 percent on your heating bill.
+Even decreasing it by a few degrees, paired with other cost-saving factors, could save up to 10 percent on your heating bill.

 So that you only get the heat you need, put the boiler on a timer.
 You can also set your thermostat so that the boiler will kick in if the house gets too cold.
 The recommended workplace temperature is between 68°F - 76°F, the ideal temperature being 71.4°F